civicrm/civicrm-infra/continuous-integration.md

 root@host:/home/me$ sudo -u selenium -H /home/selenium/bin/selenium-node.sh
 ```

+NOTE: We sometimes experience problems with Selenium failing to support new
+versions of Firefox.
+For Ubuntu servers, one can manually download a
+specific deb (e.g. for Firefox v37) from [sourceforge](http://sourceforge.net/projects/ubuntuzilla/files/mozilla/apt/pool/main/f/firefox-mozilla-build/).

 ### Register slave on master

  * In Jenkins Web UI, navigate to "Manage Jenkins => Manage Nodes" and register the new node.
 Some example settings: